mfouesneau/rs-gh-app/README.md

-# GitHub App Installer
+# Static App Manager

-A Rust CLI tool for managing installation and updates of GitHub-released applications.
+A Rust CLI tool for managing installation and updates of GitHub-released or static/standalone applications.
 This tool automatically detects your system architecture, downloads the appropriate binaries, and keeps your tools up to date.

 ## Origin

-This project was inspired by a personal need for a simple and efficient way to manage GitHub-released applications (eza, bat...) on various platforms while avoiding the sudo command and nitty gritty details of each machine.
-Shell script works fine but a bit cumbersome (and slow).
+This project was inspired by a personal need for a simple and efficient way to manage GitHub-released applications (eza, bat...) on various platforms while avoiding the sudo command and nitty-gritty details of each machine.
+Shell scripts work fine, but are a bit cumbersome (and slow).

 This app aims to provide a robust solution for users who want to keep their tools up to date without manual intervention.
-Give it a list of apps you want to install and maintain, it should do the rest.
+Give it a list of apps you want to install and maintain, and it should do the rest.

 ## Features